DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 ![WGBS job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wgbs.puml)

+### Read-Reordering with Unidirectional WGBS Data

+By setting `reorderUnidirectionalWGBSReadPairs` the read-reordering script will be run that decides based on the relative frequencies of TC and AG dinucleotides in both reads, what is the most likely correct orientations of the reads, and may swap the two reads.

+Note that after the swapping, the read-numbers are reversed.
+What was R1 in the input FASTQ will be R2 in the output BAM, and vice versa.

+Furthermore, not all reads can be unambiguously classified.
+These unclassified reads are currently dropped.

+The original script can be found [here](https://github.com/cimbusch/TWGBS.git).

 # Resource Requirements

 The workflow is rather tuned to minimize IO.
 For instance, the tools are glued together using pipes.
 However, the duplication marking and the BAM sorting steps produce temporary files.
 These two and the BWA step are also the memory-hungry steps, while BWA is the step that requires most CPU time.